 Tampere University is among the top universities in the world

 World university rankings recognise the top 1-3 % of the approximately 20,000 universities in the world.
-The most popular rankings include 200-500 universities, usually chosen by their number of publications and/or references.
-Tampere University is among these elite institutions (Times Higher Education ranking in 2020: 251-300).
+Tampere University is among these elite institutions, check our rankings above.
 The Finnish education system as a whole is highly esteemed around the world.
-In 2020, Finland was ranked 8th in the Universitas21 ranking for national systems of higher education, which evaluates national systems rather than individual universities.

 Our academic approach puts you at the center of your own learning process.
 Rather than requiring you to absorb information, we value you as a contributor to our academic community and expect you to actively participate in classes.
 At Tampere University you are given a lot of freedom to plan and carry out your studies.
-You can, for example, include courses from other degree programmes, campuses and even other higher education institutions, which allows you to adapt your studies to your needs and expand your knowledge.
+You can, for example, include a few courses from various study fields, campuses and even other higher education institutions, which allows you to adapt your studies to your needs and expand your knowledge.
 From our course list you can find a lot of self-study courses that can be completed at any time or traditional lectures that are organised during our four different teaching periods.
-Tampere University has very modern facilities to support your studies in-person or even in a remote format, including IT services, libraries, SportUni sports centers and campus restaurants offering quality food at very affordable student price.
+Tampere University has very modern facilities to support your online and in-person studies, including IT services, ultra-modern libraries, SportUni sports centers, the FabLab and campus restaurants offering quality food at very affordable student price.
 You will get our buffet student lunch for less than three euros!

-For more information, please see the Study with us as an exchange student page.
+For more information, please see the Why Finland and Tampere page.

-And finally, Finland is one of the best countries in the world
+Finland is one of the safest countries in the world

 Finland is a safe country where technology and innovation are highly prized - Finnish companies and individuals use digital resources and mobile technologies at rates among the highest in the world.
 At the same time, nature is always close by and the conserving the environment in a sustainable way is another core value.
 Finns are strong believers in equality, education and sustainability.
 Finland, as a country, strives to become one of the world’s first fossil fuel-free welfare societies, reaching carbon neutrality by 2035.

-Finland’s commitments to its values, its citizens and its institutions have led to its predominance in many international rankings, among them that Finland is the most stable nation in the world (Fragile States Index); the freest nation in the world (Freedom House); the safest country in the world (World Economic Forum) and the happiest country in the world for the last six years in a row (Sustainable Development Solutions Network / World Happiness Report) etc.
+Finland’s commitments to its values, its citizens and its institutions have led to its predominance in many international rankings, among them that Finland is the most stable nation in the world (Fragile States Index); the freest nation in the world (Freedom House); the safest country in the world (World Economic Forum) and the happiest country in the world for the last six years in a row (Sustainable Development Solutions Network / UN's World Happiness Report) etc.